 Learning Commission and has a current Statement

-for information on the various accreditations, approvals, and licensures of University
+of Accreditation Status.
+Information on the various accreditations, approvals and licensures of the university

 Preparation for the Professional Teacher Preparation Program.